Renault ZOE (2013-2019) review

 |Car type||Official range||Wallbox charge time||Rapid charge time|

-The Renault ZOE is a small car of roughly the size of a Renault Clio, and it aims to remedy two of the chief concerns people have about electric cars – price and range.
-As of 2018, it'll go as far as 186 miles, while prices start from less than £18,000 after the £3,500 government grant is taken into account.
+The first-generation Renault ZOE is a small car of roughly the size of a Renault Clio, and it was designed to address two of the chief concerns people have about electric cars – price and range.
+The most up-to-date versions of 2018 could go as far as 186 miles, more than enough to satisfy most people's needs.

-One niggle is that the ZOE, which comes with the cables to charge from any Type 2 socket or three-pin domestic socket, doesn’t charge up very quickly at motorway rapid chargers: the ZOE R110 will take over an hour and a half to get to 80% full as the highest charge rate it will accept is 22kW.
+One niggle is that the ZOE – which came with the cables to charge from any Type 2 socket or three-pin domestic socket – doesn’t charge up very quickly at motorway rapid chargers: the ZOE R110 will take over an hour and a half to get to 80% full as the highest charge rate it will accept is 22kW.

-On the road, the R110 ZOE will hit 62mph in 11.5 seconds, which can feel a bit slow on the motorway if you leave it in Eco mode, which restricts the car to 59mph, unless you stamp on the throttle.
-Taking it out of Eco and the ZOE becomes more than fast enough – although the range will deplete more quickly.
+On the road, the R110 ZOE will hit 62mph in 11.5 seconds, which can feel a bit slow on the motorway if you leave it in Eco mode (which restricts the car to 59mph) unless you stamp on the throttle.
+Taking it out of Eco and the ZOE becomes more than fast enough – although the range will deplete more quickly the more aggressively you drive.
 Ultimately, the little electric Renault is best when it’s away from main artery roads, humming around town or down country lanes.

-Ride comfort is a little bouncy but generally good, and otherwise the ZOE is peachy to drive around town, costs buttons to run, and it charges up as quickly as any other car from the home charger Renault will install for free (provided you have the necessary off-road parking).
+Ride comfort is a little bouncy but generally good, and otherwise the ZOE is peachy to drive around town, costs buttons to run, and it charges up as quickly as any other car via a home charger.

 It’s also well equipped.
-There are two trims, and even the entry-level Dynamique Nav gets 16-inch alloys, a seven-inch touchscreen with sat nav, DAB, Bluetooth and Android Auto, automatic lights and wipers, rear parking sensors and power-folding mirrors.
-It’s a shame that Apple CarPlay isn’t available.
+There were two trims when the car was on sale, with even the entry-level Dynamique Nav getting 16-inch alloys, a seven-inch touchscreen with sat nav, DAB, Bluetooth and Android Auto, automatic lights and wipers, rear parking sensors and power-folding mirrors.
+Apple CarPlay wasn't available, however.

-S Edition trim commands a premium of £850 over Dynamique Nav, adding a BOSE stereo and leather-finished seats (with the driver's seat getting lumber adjustment), plus the option of upgrading to 17-inch 'Black Optemic' alloy wheels.
-A rear parking camera is included too.
-Trim levels gain an ‘i’ on the ZOE models that include their batteries in the purchase price, becoming ‘i Dynamique Nav R110’, for instance.
+The more expensive S Edition added a BOSE stereo and leather-finished seats (with the driver's seat getting lumbar adjustment), plus the option of upgrading to 17-inch 'Black Optemic' alloy wheels.
+A rear parking camera was included, too.
+Trim levels gained an ‘i’ on the ZOE models that include their batteries in the purchase price, becoming ‘i Dynamique Nav R110’, for instance.

-Whatever trim you go for, there’s no driver’s seat height adjustment, so tall drivers should make sure they’re comfortable, as it’s quite a high seating position.
+No driver’s seat height adjustment was offered on either trim, so tall drivers should make sure they’re comfortable, as the ZOE has a reasonably high seating position.

 Otherwise, everything in the ZOE is where you’d expect it to be in a conventional car and is easy to use.
-The dashboard generally looks smart, although a lot of the plastics around the interior err more on being durable rather than classy.
+The dashboard generally looks smart, although a lot of the plastics around the interior lean more towards being durable than classy.